Thyroid Cancer: Staging and Treatment

 If the thyroid is not completely removed during surgery, there may be a risk of the cancer coming back (recurring) in the part of the thyroid that is left.
 More surgery may be needed to remove the rest of the thyroid if it wasn’t removed during the first surgery.

-If your provider believes you may have thyroid cancer, you should also have an ultrasound of your lymph nodes done.
+If your provider thinks you may have thyroid cancer, you should also have an ultrasound of your lymph nodes done.
 If the cancer has spread to the lymph nodes, your surgeon will also remove these lymph nodes during surgery.
 Depending on the staging of your cancer, you may need more treatment after surgery.

 Supplemental thyroid hormone therapy